ls1intum/thesis-template-typst/README.md

 This repository provides a comprehensive Typst template for writing your Bachelor's or Master's thesis at the CIT School of TUM (Technical University of Munich).
 It includes two types of documents: a proposal template and a thesis template, both specifically designed for students in the field of Informatics.
 For more information about writing a thesis at the CIT School, please visit the [official CIT website](https://www.cit.tum.de/en/cit/studies/students/thesis-completing-your-studies/informatics/).

 > [!IMPORTANT]
 > This is only a template.
-You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor!
+You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor(s)!

 ## Guidelines
 > [!TIP]
-> __Please thorougly read our guidelines and hints on [confluence](https://confluence.ase.in.tum.de/display/EduResStud/How+to+thesis)!__ (TUM Login Required)
+> __Please thorougly read our guidelines and hints on [Outline](https://outline.aet.cit.tum.de/doc/thesis-XCYjpC8q1a)!__ (TUM Login Required)

 ## Installation